natsu-anon/STOWAWAY/README.md

 > -Upton Sinclar in **The Profits of Religion**

 1. Navigate through all servers & channels available to the bot
-2. `--about`
+2. nicknames
+3. option to display nickname associated w/ key
+4. password encrypted private key?
-3. Handshake protocol performed through DM's (can bots DM each other?)
+5. Handshake protocol performed through DM's (can bots DM each other?)
-4. More PGP features (key + message signing & key revoking)
+6. More PGP features (key + message signing & key revoking)
-5. See who's signed whose keys for a "web of trust".
+7. See who's signed whose keys for a "web of trust".
-6. Humans dm the bot `about` to find out more w/ link to repo
+8. Humans dm the bot `about` to find out more w/ link to repo

 And in general I need to check out v8 options to see what'd I should bake into the executables